Tom Killick – No Time for Wallowing!

 TOM KILLICK says must rid themselves of self-pity following last season’s relegation and give everything to sneak into the Premier South play-offs.

-The Dolphins slipped out of the South by a solitary point just a year after finishing fifth in their debut campaign at Step 2.
+The Dolphins slipped out of the by a solitary point just a year after finishing fifth in their debut campaign at Step 2.

 Hopes were high for a quick-return but they’ve stuttered so far and find themselves off the play-off chasing pace, albeit with games in hand.